tlevine/occupar/readme.md

 For both questions 4c and 7c, almost people checked either zero or one box.
 For simplicity, we simply checked whether at least one of the respective groups of check marks was checked.
-Thus, our life stress variable, `has.life.stress`, was true if at least one of question 4c's boxes was checked and false if none was checked.
+Thus, our external stress variable, `has.external.stress`, was true if at least one of question 4c's boxes was checked and false if none was checked.
 Similarly, our variable for negative perception of activism, `has.negative.perception`, was true if at least one of 7c's boxes was checked and false if none were.

-We chose variable names that start with the word "has" so that it would be less confusing to talk about, but both groups obviously have both life stresses and some negative perception of activism; if these names bother you, mentally switch the "has" to "has more".
+We chose variable names that start with the word "has" so that it would be less confusing to talk about, but both groups obviously have both external stresses and some negative perception of activism; if these names bother you, mentally switch the "has" to "has more".